-This course is on the intermediate level, so you should have some experience with AWS and its basic services like EC2, ELB, AutoScaling, and RDS.
-Also, some knowledge of Highly Availability concepts, the JSON file format, and Wordpress can be helpful to understand the ideas behind the practical part of the course and the template's syntax.
+This is an intermediate-level course, so you should have some experience with AWS and its basic services like EC2, ELB, AutoScaling, and RDS.
+Also, some knowledge of high availability concepts, the JSON file format, and Wordpress would be helpful to understand the ideas behind the practical part of the course and the template's syntax.

 Antonio is an IT Manager and a software and infrastructure Engineer with 15 years of experience in designing, implementing and deploying complex webapps.